 The American Church in Exile: Declining or Refining

-Professor Russell Jeung’s spiritual memoir, At Home in Exile: Finding Jesus Among My Ancestors and Refugee Neighbors, shares his experiences living among the foreigner and the poor.
-This leadership class will consider the essential role of faith and social witness in the Christian church in the U.S., as numbers, influence, and institutions wane.
-We will consider the relationship of the evangelical church with partisan politics, market-based, hyper-individual spirituality, and social media.
-And then we will consider some important approaches for church leaders, including Asian American theologies and spiritual practices that offer ways to refine the church and promote new types of leadership and decolonized perspectives that can revitalize the church.
+Professor Russell Jeung’s spiritual memoir, At Home in Exile: Finding Jesus Among My Ancestors and Refugee Neighbors, shared his experiences living among the foreigner and the poor.
+This leadership class considered the essential role of faith and social witness in the Christian church in the U.S., as numbers, influence, and institutions wane.
+We considered the relationship of the evangelical church with partisan politics, market-based, hyper-individual spirituality, and social media.
+And then we considered some important approaches for church leaders, including Asian American theologies and spiritual practices that offer ways to refine the church and promote new types of leadership and decolonized perspectives that can revitalize the church.

 Public conversation, Friday, February 28, at 7:30 p.m., YDS Common Room

 Prophetic Leadership Through Pastoral Engagement